Castro, O’Rourke both hit Texas capital after debate dustup

 AUSTIN, Texas — One Texan became a political sensation waging a longshot Senate campaign, then stormed into the presidential race with even more momentum, climbing in the polls, running up monster fundraising and dominating the national conversation.
 The other announced his 2020 bid earlier and to far less fanfare, then struggled for months to even stay relevant.

-Both Beto O’Rourke and Julián Castro will be in Austin on Friday night staging separate events within an hour — and a few blocks — of each other.
+Both Beto O’Rourke and Julián Castro were in Austin on Friday night staging dueling events within an hour — and a few blocks — of each other.

-The events will unfold as Castro is the Texas presidential candidate on the rise — at least partially at the expense of O’Rourke, whose early buzz has fallen away.
+But, suddenly, those gatherings unfolded as Castro is the Texas presidential candidate on the rise, at least partially at the expense of O’Rourke, whose early buzz has fallen away.

 Castro, a former Obama administration housing chief and mayor of San Antonio, has been buoyed by a well-received performance during Wednesday’s first night of Democratic debates in Miami, when he railed on O’Rourke for not backing his idea of decriminalizing the act of crossing the U.S.-Mexico border illegally.